duckdb-faiss-ext/duckdb-faiss-ext/README.md

  Ideas that could still be implemented
-  [ ] Use array of fixed size instead of lists as input for greater type-safety [ ] Check types of input, again for greater type-safety [ ] Add some kind of support for sequence vectors storage to duckdb, among other optimisations that would allow this extension to perform better
+  [ ] Use array of fixed size instead of lists as input for greater type-safety [ ] Check types of input, again for greater type-safety